baemyung/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

    "nobranch" is set to "1", this is a mandatory parameter.
 The number of branch parameters must match the number of name parameters.

 -  *"rev":* The revision to use for the checkout.
-The default is "master".
+If :term:`SRCREV` is also set, this parameter must match its value.

--  *"tag":* Specifies a tag to use for the checkout.
+-  *"tag":* Specifies a tag to use when fetching.
 To correctly resolve tags, BitBake must access the network.
-For that reason, tags are often not used.
-As far as Git is concerned, the "tag" parameter behaves effectively the same as the "rev" parameter.
+If a ``rev`` parameter or :term:`SRCREV` is also specified, network access is not necessary to resolve the tag and instead, it is verified that they both resolve to the same commit SHA at unpack time.
+The ``tag`` parameter is optional, but strongly recommended if the checked out revision is a tag.

 -  *"subpath":* Limits the checkout to a specific subpath of the tree.
    By default, the whole tree is checked out.